Skip to Content

 The cooking time for spiral ham is much shorter than for uncut.
 Since it is sliced all the way through the center will heat much more quickly than an uncut ham.

-Reduce the length of time for each cooking interval from 15 minutes to 10 minutes (total 30 minutes for a 3lb ham), and check the temperature in the center before the final cooking interval to see how long is needed.
+Reduce the time for each cooking interval from 15 to 10 minutes (total 30 minutes for a 3lb ham), and check the temperature in the center before the final cooking interval to see how long is needed.

-Sliced air fryer ham joint on a white plate.
+Sliced air fryer ham joint on a white serving dish.

 Serving ideas